michellejw/til-website/src/content/til/javascript/prettier.md

 category: "javascript"
 ---

-I am a Python programmer most of the time and was really pleased to see something akin to the "Black" package for web dev type languages (e.g., html, css, javascript, markdown, yaml).
-It's just a nice automatic formatter.
-I find javascript/typscript files tend to get messy really quickly.
-I don't know why, maybe it's because they have lots of nested things?
-In any case, this tool is like magic.
-There are plugins for most IDEs, including VS Code, and you can set it up to run on save or you can make git commit hooks.
-It is pretty fantastic.
-100% recommend.
+I like nice-looking code, but I am not great at writing it that way.
+So I love a tool that can auto-format for me.
+I'm primarily a Python programmer, and the analagous package there I'd say would be Black.
+Prettier is like Black but is made for web languages like css, html, javascript, etc.

+Any time I write in javascript it looks terrible.
+I don't know why.
+Maybe all the nested things??

+There's an extension in VS Code (and probably lots of other IDEs) where you can set it up to format on save.

 Learn more here: [https://prettier.io](https://prettier.io/)